 Attribution is the method used to assign individuals and their quality and cost outcomes to providers or entities.
+This is important when multiple entities and clinicians are involved in an individual patient's care.
 Sound quality measurement attribution methodologies that can accurately reflect entity performance are essential to building value-based care models.
 Attribution models can also be used to incentivize desirable behavior and promote team-based models of care delivery.
 Most attribution models generally assign patients to a single entity based on rules related to the frequency of provider visits.
 Care for large-scale emergencies, however, is often based on regional response models, and patients may receive care or services from multiple entities (e.g., emergency medical services [EMS], hospitals, public health agencies, and local clinics).
 Accordingly, other types of models may be more appropriate for attributing high-acuity illness and injuries that result from large-scale emergency events.

 With funding from the Centers for Medicare & Medicaid Services (CMS), the National Quality Forum (NQF) convened a multistakeholder Committee to put forth recommendations for developing quality measurement attribution approaches for high-acuity emergency care-sensitive conditions (ECSCs) and mass casualty incidents (MCIs).
 To support the Committee's work, NQF conducted an environmental scan of the existing literature, quality measures, and attribution models that are population based or that assign responsibility to multiple units.
-Although there was little evidence to support one superior attribution model, the findings indicate that geographic-based models may be appropriate based on the unpredictability of large-scale emergencies and need for a coordinated response.
+Although there was little evidence to support one superior attribution model, the findings indicate that geographic-based models may be appropriate based on the unpredictability of large-scale emergencies and the need for a coordinated response.